About / Contact us

 Forest School Leaders

-Hannah Standen (Owner)
+Hannah (Owner)

 Owner of A Touch of the Wild and qualified teacher Hannah has been inspiring groups in the outdoors since 2005.
 As a Level 3 Forest School leader Hannah works with all groups from toddler groups to Team building events.

-Roisin Kitts (Kindergarten Senior Assistant)
+Annie (Kindergarten Assistant)

-Hazel Rhodes (Kindergarten Assistant)
+Claire (Kindergarten Assistant)

 Clare (Freelance Instructor)